-Dr Siu is actively involving in local community by serving as the Honorary Secretary of the Hong Kong Association of Sports Medicine and Sports Science and the Executive Committee Member of the Physical Fitness Association of Hong Kong to contribute to the development of the field in exercise science and sports medicine in Hong Kong.
+Dr Siu is actively involving in local community by serving as the Vice President of the Hong Kong Association of Sports Medicine and Sports Science (HKASMSS) and the Executive Committee Member of the Physical Fitness Association of Hong Kong (HKPFA) to contribute to the development of the field in exercise science and sports medicine in Hong Kong.

 Yu AP, Ugwu FN, Tam BT, Lee PH, Lai CW, Wong SC,Lam WW, Sheridan S, and Siu PM*.
 One year of yoga training alters ghrelin axis in centrally obese adults with metabolic syndrome.
 Frontiers in Physiology, 9: 1321, 2018